Vicarage Field Housing Development

 It is not my intention to argue for or against the development of Vicarage Field.
 So far as I am aware, all parties involved approached the issues openly and honestly and made the best decisions they could at the time.
 A wide range of views exist and that is to be expected.
 The only ones I have no time for, are those who wish to paint this as a black and white situation, and refuse to accept that there are arguments both in favour and against, that have had to be weighed and balanced.

-So far as next steps are concerned, little can be done until MBC issues the relevant paperwork.
-It will then be necessary for the landowner (Alan Firmin Ltd) and the developers (expected to be Countryside Properties) to prepare and complete contractual arrangements for the transfer of the site to the developer.
+So far as next steps are concerned, it will be necessary for the landowner (Alan Firmin Ltd) and the developers to prepare and complete contractual arrangements for the transfer of the site to the developer.
 No work can be begun until that has been done.

 We will press for establishment of a steering committee, to include Borough and local representatives, which can monitor progress and see that any local concerns are fed in, such as fencing, lighting, security and access issues, noise etc, and properly responded to by the developers.

-A further update will be made to this website as events dictate, and certainly when we become aware that an approval letter and s106 agreement are available.
+A further update will be made to this website as events dictate.
 In the meantime, some specific issues raised in relation to the Vicarage Field development are mentioned below.
 If a specific issue that you think requires addressing is not listed, feel free to provide us with constructive feedback.